Creative Footprint - Support NYC's first ever NightCamp!

-Help us gather data about NYC music venues to influence the agenda of the new Office of Nightlife.
+Help us gather information about NYC music venues to influence the agenda of the new Office of Nightlife.

-Help us gather data about NYC music venues to influence the agenda of the new Office of Nightlife.
+Help us gather information about NYC music venues to influence the agenda of the new Office of Nightlife.
 Read more

 We’re gathering data about NYC music venues and hosting a two-day workshop to deliver a grassroots agenda for the new Office of Nightlife, and to help curb gentrification of NYC music venues.